-Mark Chandlee Taylor, director of the Center for BodyMindMovement, is a Registered Somatic Movement Therapist (RSMTSM) accredited by the International Somatic Movement Education and Therapy Association (ISMETA).
-Certified by the School for Body-Mind Centering® (SBMC) as a teacher in 2002, he has taught for SMBC programs in Massachusetts, Germany, France, and Slovakia, and served as the school’s U.S. Program Director and Program Coordinator in 2005 and 2006.
-He was artistic director for Dance Alloy in Pittsburgh, Pennsylvania, and for Mark Taylor & Friends in New York, and served as a member of the Princeton University dance faculty.
+Mark Chandlee Taylor, director of the Center for BodyMindMovement, is a Registered Somatic Movement Therapist (RSMTSM) accredited by the International Somatic Movement Education and Therapy Association.
+A certified teacher and practitioner of Body-Mind Centering® (BMCTM), he has taught in the School for Body-Mind Centering in Massachusetts and Germany, and served as the school’s U.S. Program Director and Program Coordinator.
+He was artistic director and choreographer for Dance Alloy in Pittsburgh, Pennsylvania, and for Mark Taylor & Friends in New York, and served as a member of the Princeton University dance faculty.
 Mark teaches movement and embodiment practices in the U.S., Europe, Asia, and Central and South America, and maintains a private practice in Pittsburgh.
-He currently serves on the board of ISMETA and conducts Somatic Movement Education certification programs in Pittsburgh, PA, Lorane, OR, and Mexico City.

 Janice Cook, MS Ed., has focused for the last 25 years on integrating education, the arts, somatics, and contemplative practice into transformational programs.
 Her professional practice, Living and Working Well, includes a wide range of individual coaching clients, who are in-corporating their physical well-being with personal fulfillment and self-expression.
 Her organizational work focuses on leadership and citizenship development, communication, and, most recently, stress in the workplace.
 Her client list includes Harvard Divinity School, University of Rochester, Frontier Communications, Mobil Chemical, Paychex , Monroe Community College, and several not for profits.
 Jan was certified as a Body Mind Centering® practitioner in 2002 and has continued to study with many gifted teachers within that approach.
 She trained extensively with Deborah Raoult in Continuum and yoga, and studies perception and psycho-physical integration with Susan Harper, Kevin Frank and Caryn McHose.
 She was ordained as a dharma teacher by Anam Thubten Rimpoche and is presently teaching in Rochester, NY.